retaildevcrews/ngsa-asb/docs/renewCertificates.md

 #### Get test certificate from staging environment

-When using Let's Encrypt, it is recommended to test first using the staging environment before moving to production.
+:note: When using Let's Encrypt, it is recommended to test first using the staging environment before moving to production.
 This will allow you to test the process without hitting the [rate limits](https://letsencrypt.org/docs/rate-limits/).

 ```bash